-5.1 ENVIRONMENT AND CONSERVATION ZONE (Green)
+ENVIRONMENT AND RECREATION ZONE (Green) 5.1

 The primary focus of this zone is to protect significant environmental and cultural values while allowing formalised trail use.
 Strategies in this zone will target key risks to environmental values with the aim of improving the condition and habitat value of the vegetation and reduce disturbance to cultural values.
 An appropriate fire management regime will be implemented.
 Activities in the zone include dog walking on-lead, walking, cycling, trail running and nature appreciation.
-Horses are not permitted in the zone.
+Horses are only permitted during events on the designated cross country trail managed under additional controls.